christiaantheunisse/Foresee-Error-Models/README.md

 - Modelling of the epistemic uncertainty (model uncertainty), so basically overapproximating the error variance.
 - Hyperparameters can be optimized with log-likelihood maximization (instead of the model itself like NNs).

-Since online inference on Gaussian Processes is too costly, the models is sampled over a grid of 1000 steps for each parameter dimension.
-The values on this grid are linearly interpolated online.
+Since online inference on Gaussian Processes is too time consuming, a lookup table is generated that is linearly interpolated.

 ## Lidar
 A Lidar measurement consists of a list of angles and the range measured at each angle.
 Two models are generated: one for the distribution of the error in the ranges and one for the angles.
 Both models depend on the measured range and inclination angle.
 Furthermore, the maximum inclination angle is determined from these angles.